 About me

 Hello!!
-I’m Shreya, a 4th year PhD student at the University of Pennsylvania working with Penn NLP.
+I’m Shreya, a 5th year PhD student at the University of Pennsylvania working with Penn NLP.
 I am advised by Lyle Ungar and Eric Wong.
 My research is supported by the NSF GRFP.
-Previously, I attended the University of Southern California (Fight On!!) where I received a B.S. in Computer Science & Applied Mathematics and worked with Morteza Dehghani at the Morality and Language Lab.
+Previously, I attended USC (Fight On!!) where I received a B.S. in Computer Science & Applied Mathematics and worked with Morteza Dehghani at the Morality and Language Lab.
+I’ve also interned at Google Deepmind and Spotify Research.

-Outside of academia, I like to cook, run, and ask strangers if I can pet their dogs.
+I also like to cook, run, and ask strangers if I can pet their dogs.
 Please reach out if you want to chat about my research, the GRFP, or the PhD application process!

 Recent News!!